-Limited Warranty Certificate
+Limited Warranty

-Raymarine warrants each new Light Marine/Dealer Distributor Product to be of good materials and workmanship, and will repair or exchange any parts proven to be defective in material and workmanship under normal use for a period of 2 years/24 months from date of sale to end user, except as provided below.
+Raymarine warrants each new Light Marine Product to be of good materials and workmanship.
+Raymarine, or it's approved agents, will repair or exchange under warranty any parts proven to be defective in material or workmanship under normal use, for a period of 2 years/24 months from date of sale to end user, or 30 months from date of shipment from Raymarine - whichever expires first, except as provided below.